Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the rules and practical considerations relating to costs in civil litigation.
-Focus your revision on:
+For SQE2, you are required to understand the rules and practical considerations relating to costs in civil litigation, with a focus on the following syllabus points:

 - what types of costs orders can be made (including summary and detailed assessment)